mooreApps22/c_boilerplate/README.md

 Setup functions are validate_arg.c, init_data.c, free_data.c.

 This is useful for speeding up all the functions you generally make for each program, but it's also a good exercise and shell scripting.

+Customize the file as you see fit.

+Hint: rm -rf new_program
+- This will delete the new_program